Space suit: Z-series

 In 2012, NASA introduced the Z-1 space suit, the first in the Z-series of space suit prototypes designed by NASA specifically for planetary extravehicular activity.
 The Z-1 space suit includes an emphasis on mobility and protection for space missions.
-It features a soft torso versus the hard torsos seen in previous NASA EVA space suits, which provides reduced mass.
+It features a soft torso versus the hard torsos seen in previous NASA EVA space suits, which reduces mass.
 It has been labeled the "Buzz Lightyear suit" due to its green streaks for a design.

 In 2014, NASA released the design for the Z-2 prototype, the next model in the Z-series.
 NASA conducted a poll asking the public to decide on a design for the Z-2 space suit.
 The designs, created by fashion students from Philadelphia University, were "Technology", "Trends in Society", and "Biomimicry".
 The design "Technology" won, and the prototype is built with technologies like 3D printing.
 The Z-2 suit will also differ from the Z-1 suit in that the torso reverts to the hard shell, as seen in NASA's EMU suit.

+EuroSuit

+In 2023, CNES contracted with Spartan Space to develop a European IVA spacesuit named EuroSuit and plans to test it on the ISS in 2026.

 In fiction

-The earliest space fiction ignored the problems of traveling through a vacuum, and launched its heroes through space without any special protection.
-In the later 19th century, however, a more realistic brand of space fiction emerged, in which authors have tried to describe or depict the space suits worn by their characters.
-These fictional suits vary in appearance and technology, and range from the highly authentic to the utterly improbable.

-A very early fictional account of space suits can be seen in Garrett P. Serviss' novel Edison's Conquest of Mars (1898).
-Later comic book series such as Buck Rogers (1930s) and Dan Dare (1950s) also featured their own takes on space suit design.
-Science fiction authors such as Robert A. Heinlein contributed to the development of fictional space suit concepts.